 Annecy is internationally renowned for the beauty of its harmonious landscape as well as the quality of the water in its lake which, thanks to conservation efforts spanning more than 50 years, is now Europe’s purest lake.
 Against this backdrop, outdoors enthusiasts can make the most of a wide range of year-round sports activities on the lake, in the air and in the surrounding mountains.
 If it’s culture and heritage you’re after, you won’t be disappointed.
 The area has a rich and attractive history, and the agglomeration of Annecy has been awarded the much sought-after “Art an History” label.
 The pure, clear waters of the lake flow into flower-lined canals that run through the old town (historic centre of Annecy), making it delightfully picturesque and earning it a description as the Venice of the Alps.www.lac-annecy.com

 Broaden your horizons!
 Saint-Etienne is reinventing itself, and it shows: this City of Design is a prime example of renewal and the buzz of innovation.
-In 2019, visitors will have the chance to attend a major event: the International Design Biennial of Saint-Etienne, a chance for the city to embrace its status as the only UNESCO City of Design in France.
+In 2022, visitors will have the chance to attend a major event, from 6th April to the 31th July: the International Design Biennial of Saint-Etienne, a chance for the city to embrace its status as the only UNESCO City of Design in France.
 A wide range of itineraries lead to some exciting destinations: the Musée d’Art et d’Industrie takes a look back at the origins of the city’s design approach, while the Musée d’Art Moderne et Contemporain boasts a dazzling collection of art and design objects.
 Up for a more extensive tour?
 Get a first-hand look at the avant-garde ideas of Le Corbusier in Firminy, where he completed his biggest European project.
 (Or recharge your batteries in the hills of Le Pilat or the Loire gorges: it’s easy to forget you’re just a stone’s throw from the city centre.)www.saint-etiennetourisme.com

 With its pedestrianised streets and shaded squares lined with inviting terraces and colourful markets, Valence has managed to retain its charm from days gone by.
 Strolling in the streets, you can admire Saint-Apollinaire Cathedral, the statues and mouldings that cover the facade of the Maison des Têtes, and the city’s most famous monument, Kiosque Peynet, the symbol of lovers.
 In the open air, succumb to the charm of Parc Jouvet, located at the heart of the city.
 Valence is also home to the Musée Art et Archéologie and the Centre du Patrimoine Arménien; the city’s “Town of Art and History” status is fully deserved.www.valence-romans-tourisme.com/en